stellar/stellar-disbursement-platform-backend/README.md

 - Providing one-time passcodes (OTPs) to recipients
 - Sending emails to users during account creation and account recovery flows

 Note that the Message Service requires that both SMS and email services are configured.
-For emails, AWS SES is supported.
-For SMS messages to recipients, Twilio is supported.
-AWS SNS support is not integrated yet.
+For emails, AWS SES and Twilio Sendgrid are supported.
+For SMS messages to recipients, Twilio and AWS SNS are supported.

-If you're using the `AWS_EMAIL` sender type, you'll need to verify the email address you're using to send emails in order to prevent it from being flagged by email firewalls.
-You can do that by following the instructions in [this link](https://docs.aws.amazon.com/ses/latest/dg/email-authentication-methods.html).
+If you're using the `AWS_EMAIL` or `TWILIO_EMAIL` sender types, you'll need to verify the email address you're using to send emails in order to prevent it from being flagged by email firewalls.
+You can do that by following the instructions in [this link for AWS SES](https://docs.aws.amazon.com/ses/latest/dg/email-authentication-methods.html) or [this link for Twilio Sendgrid](https://www.twilio.com/docs/sendgrid/glossary/sender-authentication).

 #### Wallet Registration UI